Cody Gibson

-Cody Gibson (born September 11, 1987) is an American mixed martial artist who competes in the Bantamweight division in the Ultimate Fighting Championship (UFC).
+Cody Gibson (born September 11, 1987) is an American mixed martial artist who competed in the Bantamweight division in the Ultimate Fighting Championship (UFC).

 Background

 Born in Blackwell, Oklahoma, in 1987, Gibson and his brother Keith were adopted in 1989 and moved west, settling in Visalia, California.
 As an adult, Gibson found out through social media that he also has a sister and met his biological parents for the first time in 2018.

 Mixed martial arts career

 Regional circuit

 While home for the summer during college, a friend of Cody's invited him to a mixed martial arts gym in Exeter, California, to give it a try.
 He quickly found out that he enjoyed fighting and took his first professional fight only a few weeks after beginning training.
 Over the next two years, Cody, still wrestling in college, would take a total of three professional fights, despite not having been trained extensively in any discipline other than wrestling.
 Still, he managed to begin his MMA career with a 3–0 start.
 After graduating from college, Cody had a lot of regrets about not meeting his potential as a college wrestler.
 Upon moving back to Visalia, California, he found a local gym called Elite Team Visalia under head coach, judo and jiu-jitsu black belt Tom Knox.
 Over the next several years, Cody fought on the local circuit while learning the arts of Brazilian jiu-jitsu, Muay Thai, and boxing.
 He fought on shows such as Porterville, California's The Warriors Cage, Lemoore, California's Tachi Palace Fights, and made appearances for Nick Diaz's foray into promoting show called WAR MMA as well as for AXSTV's Titan Fighting Championship.